-If your seller account has been deactivated, you may be eligible for reinstatement.
+If your selling account has been deactivated, you may be eligible for reinstatement.
 You can appeal by providing us with a plan of action for correcting the problems that contributed to the enforcement action.
-Learn how to Appeal the restriction or removal of selling privileges.
+Learn how to appeal the restriction or removal of selling privileges.

-The Cancellation Rate (CR) is all seller-cancelled orders represented as a percentage of total orders during a given 7-day time period.
-CR only applies to seller-fulfilled orders.
+The Cancellation Rate (CR or Pre-fulfilment Cancel Rate as it is referred to, on the Account Health page) includes all seller-cancelled orders represented as a percentage of total orders during a given 7-day time period.
+CR only applies to seller fulfilled orders.

-This metric includes all order cancellations initiated by the seller, with the exception of those requested by the customer using the order-cancellation options in their Amazon account.
-Pending orders that are cancelled by the customer directly on Amazon are not included and do not factor in the seller’s CR.
+This metric includes all order cancellations initiated by the seller, with the exception of those requested by the customer using the order cancellation options in their Amazon account.
+Pending orders that are cancelled by the customer directly on Amazon are not included.

 Our policy is that sellers maintain a CR under 2.5% in order to sell on Amazon.
 A CR above 2.5% may result in account deactivation.

-The Late Dispatch Rate includes all orders with a ship confirmation that is completed after the expected dispatch date.
+The Late Dispatch Rate includes all orders with a dispatch confirmation that is completed after the expected ship date.
 Late Dispatch Rate is represented as a percentage of total orders over both a 10-day or 30-day period.
-The Late Dispatch Rate only applies to seller-fulfilled orders.
+Late Dispatch Rate only applies to seller fulfilled orders.

 Amazon customers depend on tracking numbers to find out where their orders are and when they can expect to receive them.
-The Valid Tracking Rate is a performance metric that reflects those expectations.
-All major carriers, including USPS, FedEx, UPS, and DHL now offer free tracking.
+The VTR is a performance metric that reflects those expectations.
+All major carriers, including USPS, FedEx, UPS and DHL, now offer free tracking.

-We recommend that sellers maintain an OTDR greater than 97% in order to provide a good customer experience; however, there is no penalty for not meeting the performance target at this time.
+We recommend that sellers maintain an OTDR greater than 97% in order to provide a good customer experience; however, there is no consequence for not meeting the OTDR target.

-Certain negative performance metrics are caused by a buyer’s feedback based on their experience.
-Sellers should try to determine the cause of the problem and work with the buyer using one of the following options:
+Certain negative performance metrics are caused by a customer's feedback based on their experience.
+Sellers should try to determine the cause of the problem and work with the customer using one of the following options:

-For more information, refer to Email templates for Buyer-Seller Messaging.
+For more information, visit Email templates for Buyer-Seller Messaging Service.